13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 A heat-powered wood stove fan

-Other people use a little USB fan like this one on Amazon.
-You can run them off a battery bank and many come with a fairly long cord.
-That way you can move it around to deal with both condensation and heat transfer.
+Some people use a little USB fan like this one on Amazon.
+You can run them off a battery bank, and they have a reasonably long cord.
+That way, you can move them around to deal with condensation and heat transfer.

 4. Heat Reclaiming Bands